evanx/cryptoserver/README.md

 {"message":"insufficient complexity"}
 ```

-The following Redis CLI commands show the data-encrypting key (DEK) saved in Redis, protected by multiple custodians using split-knowledge secrets.
+The following Redis CLI commands show the DEK and its metadata saved in Redis.
+The DEK is protected by multiple custodians using split-knowledge secrets.
 The concatenated clear-text secrets of each duo of custodians is used to derive their key-encrypting key (KEK) using PBKDF2.
-For example, the concatenated secret for the `brent:evan` duo is `bbbbbb:eeeeee` in clear-text.

 ```shell
 $ redis-cli keys 'dek:*'